Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 2. Local Bounti Operating Co LLC

-Local Bounti Operating Co LLC has developed optimized packaging for various products, including food items like leafy greens, representing another minimalist packaging innovation.
+Local Bounti Operating Co., LLC has developed optimized packaging for various products, including food items like leafy greens, representing another minimalist packaging innovation.

 This packaging design includes a rigid frame with sealed film surfaces that reduce weight, enhance freshness, allow gas exchange, and support sustainability by minimizing waste and utilizing recycled materials.

 This patent describes a new product packaging design that offers features associated with minimal packaging.
-Here’s the breakdown:

-• Combines Rigid Frame with Films: This design uses a strong, rigid frame for the sides, and top/bottom closures are made with thinner films.
-This potentially reduces overall material usage compared to entirely rigid containers.
+It uses a strong, rigid frame for the sides, and top/bottom closures are made with thinner films.
+This can reduce overall material use compared to entirely rigid containers.

 Outlook